creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-14-DeformableConvolutionalNetworks.md

 # Introduction

-For a neural network, geometric transformation, viewpoint and partial deformation are difficult to learn.
+For a neural network, geometric transformations, viewpoints and partial deformations are difficult to learn.
 Most of the time, to generalise an architecture during learning, known geometric deformations such as scaling, rotation or shearing are applied.
 However, there is no mechanism to help the model learn the geometric variations.
 The data augmentation is therefore limited by the user's knowledge.
 The proposed mechanism is end-to-end, adaptable to each architecture containing CNNs and allows CNNs to learn more complex deformations.

 &nbsp;